pussinboots/book/chapters/softcover.md

 # This Book

-This chapter illustrate the journey of writing a technical book with Continous Integration support.
-This book is about how to develop a full functional Web Application with Continous Testing and Integration support.
-So why not adapt the Software Development paradigms not also to the Development of a whole book.
-Both is about handling content and building a high quality product.
-So they are not so much differences between software and books.

-The following chapters are familiar to developers but i guess not so to book writers even technical book writers.
-My skills to write books are not so good at the moment but i guess it is like discover a new programming language.
-Like
-Aristolte said \todo{reference book here} "For the things we have to learn before we can do them, we learn by doing them.”.
-But I have some experience to write code and also by using a lot of tools that support me to get things done faster and even better.

-##What is covered

-This book will cover the entire Development Process from Local Development to Production Deployment.
-It will also introduce upcoming software and projects that support single parts of the Development Process.
-Complete tutorials to setup

-For example the [codio](https://codio.com/) website which offer a complete online Web IDE that is free for open source development.
-It supports a lot of frameworks and programming languages for example the play framework with Scala.
-Thats right you can coding a Scala project directly in the browser which no need to install the Scala language stack on your local development.
-And not only coding is possible you could also run your integration or even end 2 end tests directly in the browser it is amazing for a detail explanation look into the \todo{link to Codio chapter} Codio chapter.
+This chapter introduce the reason and motivation behind this book.
+This book is about how to develop a full functional Web Application with Continous Testing and Continous Integration.
+The generic term would be full Automated Development Workflow aka ADW.
+It is a self created term \todo{clearify the term ADW}.
+The different process or topics of ADW will be explained chapter by chapter.
+This book will be practical guide to setup Web Application Automated Development Workflow.
+In the practical part we will devlop a little full functional Web Application that use JavaScript for the view layer and Scala for the Backend.

+I will try to keep the concept and approaches of AWD programming language independent where it is possible.
+But this is not alwasy possible for example implements unit tests for the backend will be use the Scala programming language because the backend itself is implemented in. Íf you plan or already have Web Application written in an other programming language than you will implement the unit test in that language of course.
+The topic End2End Testing of Web Application is for example programing language independent because it is a black box tests so.
+I will emphasize the parts they are programming independant.

+The main focus is to keep things short and easy not quick and dirty this is often missunderstood.
+So the main principal is to reuse tools and frameworks they are already out there and if they miss a feature than develop it and share it with the community of course.
+Open source lives from the willing to give back.

-They are a lot of tools and services out there they can be combined to get a complete Development Process from the project concept to the shipped product.
+They are a lot of tools and services out there they can be combined to get a Automated Development Workflow from the project concept to the shipped product.
 That could also be achieved with a lot of closed source products out there maybe even faster.
 But i promise with the combination of the introducing tools you will get even close sometime even closer to what you can achieve with the commercial products.

+##Chapters
+\todo{chapter overview}

+Chapter by chapter will introduce the different processes they are part of the Automated Development Workflow and each will concentrating of one aspect at a time.

+The chapter Development Workflow decribe the different processes that are part of that entire Workflow.
+The focus for this chapter is to give theoretical overview what all belongs to the complete Development Workflow.
+What can be achieved with each process from a overall perspective. \todo{maybe also explaint different roles like developer, tester here but not my focus}

+The Project chapter
 We start with an idea we want to implement a little test report service that collect test results from different projects and display them in a nice and readable way.
 The phase from the idea to an project is cover in the \todo{link to it} Project chapter.
 What it covers.

 * motivation behind the project (the vision)